fabferri/az-pattern/loadbalancer/ilb-ha-ports-2backendpools-nva/README.md

 <properties
-pageTitle= 'ARM template to create a standard load balancer in HA ports with two NVA pools' description= "ARM template to create a standard load balancer in HA ports with two frontend IPs and two backend pools and two NVA pools"
+pageTitle= 'ARM template to create a standard load balancer in HA ports with two backend pools' description= "ARM template to create a standard load balancer in HA ports with two frontend IPs and two backend pools and two NVA pools"
 documentationcenter: na
 services=""